 5) When the capacitor bank or capacitor power supply are switched, there will cause a similar short circuit condition, and generate very large current.

-The loads can be divided into three types based on the electrical impedance: Resistive Load Type (or Pure Resistive Load), Inductive Load Type and Capacitive Load Type.
+The loads can be divided into three types based on the electrical impedance: Resistive Load type (or Pure Resistive Load), Inductive Load type and Capacitive Load type.
 There is no pure inductive load and pure capacitive load in the usual electrical appliances, because these two type loads don not do active power.
 In the series-parallel circuit, if the capacitive reactance is larger than the inductive reactance, the circuit is capacitive load; and vice versa.

-which results in a larger startup current.
+In a nutshell, a load that operates only by then resistor-type components is called the resistive load.
+However, some loads have low resistance at low temperatures, which results in a large startup current.
 For example, when the electric furnace is just turned on, the current is 1.3-1.4 times larger than the stable current; when the incandescent lamp is turned on, the current is 10 times larger than the steady current.

 Q1: What are the characteristics of the resistive load (when working)?

 A1: In the DC circuit, the relationship between current and voltage is in accordance with the fundamental ohm's law, I=U/R; in an AC circuit, the current phase is the same as the phase of the voltage (compared to the power supply).

 A2: Heating device that is heated by electric resistance (like resistance furnace, oven, electric water heater, hot oil, etc.), and lamps that rely on resistance wire to emit light (like iodine tungsten lamp, incandescent lamp, etc.).

 8.3.2 Inductive load: